|

 painless process today, few players of the time had the knowledge or equipment to help them in this endeavor.

-Worse yet, many players, even professionals - didn't even know what intonation was - let alone how to set it.
+Worse yet, many players, even some professionals - didn't know what intonation was - let alone how to set it.
 All that

 they knew was that once they put the saddle back on and strung the guitar back up in tune, it didn't sound the same